Domain wall motion with surface acoustic waves#

 cellsize = (cx, cy, cz)

-world = World(cellsize)
+world = World(cellsize, mastergrid=mastergrid, pbc_repetitions=pbc_repetitions)

-magnet = Ferromagnet(world, grid)
+magnet = Ferromagnet(world, Grid((nx, ny, nz)))

 # setting magnet parameters